saathvikagade-pixel/Game-of-Life/README.md

 Game of Life is a very interesting concept and can be used as a basepoint for a variety of complex things.
 This version is a basic version, suitable for those new to the concept.
-It mimics the behaviour of a dynamic population.
-User are also able to interact with the simulation in a variety of ways.
+It mimics the behaviour of a dynamic population and is a zero-player game, requiring no players - only the inital configuration.
+It representa self-replicating machines and can be used to see how patterns can evolve over time.
+Users are also able to interact with the simulation in a variety of ways.

 The rules are:
   - Underpopulation: A live cell with fewer than two live neighbours dies